AndrewMoa2005/AndrewMoa2005.github.io/content/post/2025-04-03-ansa-abaqus-bolt-pretension/index.md

  4. Next, start the wizard, select `Beam Elements`, and select the middle section of the beam unit.
 If the beam unit was not split in the previous step, you can select the following `Split Beams`, which will automatically split the beam unit into 3 sections and select the middle section.
 ![b99d2690fa392cb288ae45836ec32635.png](./images/b99d2690fa392cb288ae45836ec32635.png)

- 5. Similarly, enter the preload force of 50kN and select the fixed preload state.
+ 5. Similarly, enter the pretension force of 50kN and select the fixed pretension state.
 ![ddf9dd2eac9916853e5878d58293b01a.png](./images/ddf9dd2eac9916853e5878d58293b01a.png)

- 6. Confirm creation of preload.
+ 6. Confirm creation of pretension.
 ![b48b617fe706fbcd3ab8ab80b3928615.png](./images/b48b617fe706fbcd3ab8ab80b3928615.png)

 After completing the above steps, you can submit the calculation.